 There are so many laws and regulations on the books these days (some obsolete) that it's hardly to be expected that the police know each and every one of them.
 Although it's their job to know, often City Hall will back them up when a minor infraction of booting a busker off their pitch occurs.

-To counter this, it's probably a good idea to investigate first before performing so at least you know what the laws are pertaining to busking.
+To counter this scenario, it's probably a good idea to investigate all this first before performing.
+You can avoid these pitfalls and know what the laws really are pertaining to busking.
 A little research can go a long way.

 Secondly, you've done your homework and have researched the law.
 You've found busking to be perfectly legal supporting your position.
 You've taken the time to copy the laws and make a little artistic pamphlet high-lighting them in a clear and concise manner.